-Residential property management is the process of overseeing or managing residential properties such as single-family homes, multi-family, luxury units, apartments, townhouses, and condominiums on the owner’s behalf.
+Managing residential properties involves representing property owners in the professional care of single-family homes, multi-family homes, luxury units, apartments, townhouses, and condominiums.
 The key role of the residential property manager is to serve as the land owner’s representative and ensure that properties are maintained properly, tenants’ needs are met, and the owner’s investment is protected and profitable.
 This type of property manager oversees smaller properties and buildings, making it different from other types of property management.

 - Tenant Placement: Selecting competent tenants for available units through proper tenant screening and background checks.